Recovering Joint Probability of Discrete Random Variables from Pairwise Marginals: Introduction

-Many learning and inference tasks in high-dimensional statistics boil down to estimating / approximating the joint probability of a set of random variables (RVs).
-Having the joint probability allows us to construct predictors that are optimal in a certain probabilistic sense, e.g., the \textit{maximum a posteriori} (MAP) estimator or the \textit{minimum mean squared error} (MMSE) predictor.
-However, in the high-dimensional regime, directly estimating the joint probability via `structure-free' methods such as sample averaging is considered infeasible \cite{wainwright2019high}.
+{Joint probability estimation poses a variety of challenges in both theory and methods.
+In particular,} in the high-dimensional regime, directly estimating the joint probability via `structure-free' methods such as sample averaging is considered infeasible \cite{wainwright2019high}.
 Suppose that there are $N$ RVs, where each has an $I$-dimensional alphabet.
 To estimate the joint probability reliably, we generally need $S \gg \Omega(I^{N})$ `diverse' $N$-dimensional examples (without any entries missing).
 This is because the probability of encountering most $N$-tuples is very low.
 Therefore, only a small portion of the empirical distribution will be non-zero given a reasonable amount of data samples---this makes the approach considerably inaccurate in most cases.

 Many workarounds have been proposed to circumvent this challenge in the literature.
 For example, linear approximations have been widely used, e.g., the linear MMSE (LMMSE) estimator \cite{kay1993fundamentals}.
 Logistic regression, kernel methods, and neural networks can be understood as nonlinear function approximation-based counterparts \cite{bishop2006pattern,murphy2012machine}.
 These are effective surrogates, but do not directly address the fundamental challenge in estimating high-dimensional joint probability from limited samples.
 Another commonly adopted route in statistical learning is to make use of problem-specific structural assumptions such as graphical models and prior distributions to help reduce the model complexity \cite{jordan1998learning,tipping2001sparse,blei2003latent}---but making these assumptions restricts the methods to specific applications.